jean-luc1203/jkbms-rs485-addon/DOCS.md

 ---
 ## <u>Explanations:</u>
 This add-on allows you to connect your Home Assistant machine (physical or virtual) to one or more Jkong BMSs.
 To do this, you need to make an RJ45 cable with two wires connected as described below and plug it into the BMS.
 The last port from the right is OK.
 There are two RS485 ports reserved for communications.
 The second is used to connect the second BMS, if there is one.
 Up to 15 BMSs can be connected to the same bus.
 These are straight cables.
 Data is collected approximately every 10 seconds.
 This will depend on the number of BMSs present.
 All data is available on the MQTT Broker, which allows it to be shared with other software.
 This is a very interesting point for those who have Jeedom, for example.

 [![Buy Me A Coffee on ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y3YHYZP)      [!["Buy Me A Coffee on Paypal"](https://raw.githubusercontent.com/jean-luc1203/jkbms-rs485-addon/main/images/paypal.png)](https://www.paypal.com/donate/?hosted_button_id=864NCUWH4VJ8N)

+**1) Master mode**

+In this mode, the software interrogates each BMS (addresses from 1 to 15) via the RS485 bus to retrieve static, setup and dynamic values.
+Several parameters can be changed from the software.

+To activate Master mode, leave the parameter:

+	`bms_broadcasting: false`

 <u>**Setting address:**</u>
 Each BMS **must have a different Modbus address**.
 Set this to 1 if possible.
 Addresses are set by the position of the DIP switches on the front of the BMS communication module.
 There must not be an address set to 0, nor any duplicate addresses.